harishuss1/Climate-Lens/MeetingsLog.md

 * Went through Tommy's merge request for performance
 * Discussed how Aidan and Tommy need to do one performance improvement.
 * Discussed using our oops token for a one day extension to ensure everythign is completed.

+# 11/26/2024 Sunday 8:00pm, 2h, online

+Attendees: Tommy, Haris, Aidan

+Note taker: Haris

+## discussion / work we have done during the meeting
+* Reviewed final submission
+* Looked over instructions to make sure we had everything
+* Make last few adjustments like project title
+* Submit!
+(It was great working with everyone!)